yitit

 AMD is slowing down at the worst possible time

-AMD is slowing down at the worst possible time-November 2024
+AMD is slowing down at the worst possible time-December 2024

 AMDAMD has a strong hold on the handheld gaming market, and given the growing popularity of such consoles, that’s a good place to be.
 AMD’s chips power the Steam Deck, but also consoles like the Asus ROG Ally or the Ayaneo 2S.
 While it’s crucial for AMD to keep pushing and release new, more powerful APUs, the latest rumors imply that we may not see its most-anticipated update until 2025 — a huge delay compared to the previous road map.
 As a result, are we about to witness Intel take the lead with Meteor Lake?